Alternative Power recommendations

 PV Basics & Recommendations

 Keep it simple!
 12 V inverters are not as efficient as 24 or 48 V inverters, BUT- a 12 V system means much more flexibility with your battery arsenal.
 Why?
-Because lead acid solar PV batteries are typically 6V per each battery, so making a 24 or 48 volt arsenal means a lot of batteries, and if one or more individual batteries start crapping out on you, they will drag the entire arsenal down to the performance of the worst battery, so that behooves you to change those bad ones out, then as time goes on, the arsenal in general inevitably looses performance, you change out the entire arsenal and go all over again.
-Of course, there are lithium ion batteries that are generally better than lead acid, but they ain’t cheap from what I have seen.
+Because lead acid solar PV batteries are typically 6V per each battery, so making a 24 or 48 volt arsenal means a lot of batteries, and if one or more individual batteries start crapping out on you, they will drag the entire arsenal down to the performance of the worst battery, so that behooves you to change those bad ones out, then as time goes on, the arsenal in general inevitably loses performance, you change out the entire arsenal and go all over again.
+Our solar supplier has advised us that he actually recommends going with 48V systems for many reasons that are too technical for this discussion.
+The battery situation is what it is if going 48V, and the batteries are about $500 each, so 8 of them is $4k, and will give you 2-3000 watts of power per day.
+That is enough power for a couple, but generally not enough for larger households.
+There are other battery technologies, but products like the Surrette 6V, 400 AH lead acid batteries are most recommended.
 Regardless of what kind of batteries you choose, with 12 volt systems, the whole battery scene is much cheaper and easier to maintain.
-Also, 12 volt inverters are a lot cheaper!
-What I recommend is using multiple inverters in the home- regular cheap ones for things that are not super sensitive to voltage fluctuations and sine-wave inverters for things that are.
-Most commercial PV guys like more centralized systems using a single 48 volt inverter whereas we kind of prefer decentralized systems that are configured with a little more thought involved in the systems design.
+Also, 12 volt inverters are a lot cheaper, BUT less efficient.
 The bottom line with off-grid systems is really evaluating your energy use, and minimizing it.
 The more you push electrons into and out of your arsenal, the faster you wear it out.
+The more batteries you have, the longer they last, the more energy you can store, the least time you will run your generator and the less wear and tear you put on them.
+You can get 10 years of use from the Surrette lead acid batteries if you use an MPPT charger controller and do the periodic maintenance on your batteries.
+The MPPT charger-controller extends battery life immensely, and must be used.
 Now you can probably see why we prefer on-grid support.
-That being said, we totally understand that folks like to get away from people, the government, utility companies etc. It is not a problem helping you with whatever objectives you have in mind, it just simply costs much more to live off-grid generally speaking, and is a lot more hassle and sacrifice.
-It can be done though, and it can be a fairly comfortable life if you plan it out nicely and thoroughly.
+That being said, we totally understand that folks like to get away from people, the government, utility companies etc. It is not a problem helping you with whatever objectives you have in mind, it just simply costs more to live off-grid generally speaking, and is a lot more hassle and sacrifice, BUT with the generous tax credits and no more power bills every month, it can actually work out better.
+We just built a home in Hawaiian acres, and it was going to cost $17k for our customer to install 3 poles, wire their home and pay HELCO to hook them up.
+Their 2-3k watt system is about $10k for the hardware, and about $2k additional to install the pv hardware etc, but with a 65% tax credit, they will save about $6k overall vs on grid, and no more power bills until they change batteries in about 10 years, so that is not such a bad deal!
+It can be done, and it can be a fairly comfortable life if you plan it out nicely and thoroughly.
+There is no free lunch in life, so being off-grid requires more thought and effort, with the payoff being freedom from the utility company and their ever-increasing cost for energy.
+We can help you greatly by looking at your unique situation and advising you accordingly.
+We do our best to minimize your stress as much as humanly possible.
+Cost is always part of any living solution, and there is no way around spending money to make anything happen.

 Wind power